 Use the supplemental guides below to learn more and help develop a program that works for you.

 |Teaching With Movies: A Guide for Parents and Educators (PDF)

-This guide will help you provide an understanding of how youth can learn positive values, behavior and decision-making abilities from movies, whether in the classroom or informal settings such as after-school programs or at home.
+This guide will help you provide an understanding of how youth behavior and decision-making abilities can be affected by movies, whether in the classroom or informal settings such as after-school programs or at home.

 |Service Learning Supplement (PDF)

 This guide helps youth who engage in a volunteer activity spend time learning about the needs in their communities and addressing those needs through preparation, action, reflection, and celebration.

 This guide is designed to provide an overview of the underlying theory and effective practices for engaging at risk youth in service by examining the roles they have played – and can play – in serving their communities.

 About the National Collaboration for Youth